sean-stanley/FoodCoop/README.md

 * list other sources for local food in Northland
 * when a member buys an animal that must be butchered, have the website provide a form for filling out butchery instructions.
 * make a note that whole beast sales are not handled on delivery day but upon arrangement with the producer.
+* Develop a list of regions that members can belong to and then filter shopping to their regions.
+This would allow multiple regions to buy at the same time or possibly on different schedules.
+* let producers sell outside of the ordering cycle with delivery arranged in a more traditional method like courier or pick-up.
+* integrate a method of searching for producers near a member.

 Setting Up
 ==========